dgc-network/coliving-protocol/docs/docs/protocol/overview.md

 Coliving consists of three demographics of users: Landlords (content creators), Residents (content consumers), and Service Providers.
 Some users check fall into all three demographics!

-- **Landlords** upload agreements, and share content to their following
+- **Landlords** upload digitalContents, and share content to their following
-- **Residents** stream agreements, create contentLists, subscribe to & follow landlords, and re-share content to their following
+- **Residents** stream digitalContents, create contentLists, subscribe to & follow landlords, and re-share content to their following
 - **Service Providers** serve app traffic, and help secure the network

-Service providers can provide one or more of the following services by staking $LIVE tokens and registering their service:
+Service providers can provide one or more of the following services by staking $DGCO tokens and registering their service:

 - Discovery node \(host an endpoint with SSL support and register endpoint with stake\)
 - Content node \(host an endpoint with SSL support and register endpoint with stake\)